Campylobacteriosis is a water and foodborne illness caused by bacteria called campylobacter.

 Most people recover from the illness within one week.

 Stay away from school, early childhood centres or work until two days after the symptoms have stopped.

 Don’t go swimming in a pool if you have diarrhoea.
-You need to wait until at least 2 weeks after the symptoms have gone.
+You need to wait until at least two weeks after the symptoms have gone.

 Campylobacteriosis is a notifiable disease.
 This means that health professionals (e.g. GPs) or laboratories will inform us when someone has it.
 This allows us to monitor the number of people who have the disease and give advice on how to reduce its spread.